kubeflow/website/content/en/docs/started/k8s/overview.md

 - **no known issues**: the combination has not been fully tested but there are no reported issues

-## Kubeflow Deployment Configurations
+## Kubeflow deployment configuration

 The following table lists the options for installing Kubeflow on an existing Kubernetes cluster and links to detailed instructions.
-These solutions are vendor neutral and are governed by consensus within the Kubeflow community.
+These solutions are vendor-neutral and are governed by consensus within the Kubeflow community.

 <div class="table-responsive">